zalando-incubator/stackset-controller/README.md

     spec:
       version: v1 # version of the Stack.
       replicas: 3
-      # optional horizontalPodAutoscaler definition (will create an HPA for the stack).
+      # optional autoscaler definition (will create an HPA for the stack).
-      horizontalPodAutoscaler:
+      autoscaler:
         minReplicas: 3
         maxReplicas: 10
         metrics:
-        - type: Resource
+        - type: cpu
-          resource:
-            name: cpu
-            targetAverageUtilization: 50
+          averageUtilization: 50
       # full Pod template.
       podTemplate:
         spec: